UniversalDependencies/UD_Hebrew-IAHLTknesset/README.md

 * 2024-11-15 v2.15
   * FEATS consistency changes with other Hebrew treebanks
   * Changed :tmod and :npmod subtypes to :unmarked with TemporalNPAdjunct=Yes in misc to preserve tmod info
+  * Add [UCxn](https://github.com/leonieweissweiler/ucxn) annotations using the rewrite rules created for the IAHLTwiki treebank.
 * 2024-11-15 v2.15
   * Initial release in Universal Dependencies.